Energy (Master's)

 Career

-Graduates with a Master’s degree in Energy are in high demand.
-Today’s challenges create a growing need for specialists in energy and energy transition, both in Norway and globally.
-Your educational qualifications will open doors to careers in both private and public sectors, including:
+Graduates with a Master’s degree in energy are in demand.
+Today’s challenges create an increasing need for specialists in energy and energy transition, both in Norway and globally.
+Your education opens doors to careers in both private and public sectors, including:

 Admission requirements and how to apply